Shivam-2013/Cloud-Guru-Challenges/Import pandas or module in AWS Lambda.md

 I have broken the implementation in steps.
       .
 In my case, I require Pandas, Numpy module to run my code.
 My lambda function is build on python 3.8 hence all the dependecies will be adjusted accordingly.
-Create an EC2 instance(free tier only). _Download the dependencies Pandas, Numpy.
-For Pandas to run on Lambda, an additional support of Pytz library is also required_.
+Create an EC2 instance(free tier only).
+Download the dependencies Pandas, Numpy. _For Pandas to run on Lambda, an additional support of Pytz library is also required._

 **Version**
 * https://pypi.org/project/numpy/#files